koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 ---

-[We think that human value formation is extremely important for AI alignment.](https://www.lesswrong.com/posts/CjFZeDD6iCnNubDoS/humans-provide-an-untapped-wealth-of-evidence-about)We have empirically observed exactly one process which reliably produces agents which intrinsically care about certain objects in the real world, which reflect upon their values and change them over time, and which—at least some of the time, with non-negligible probability—care about each other.
+[We think that human value formation is extremely important for AI alignment.](https://www.lesswrong.com/posts/CjFZeDD6iCnNubDoS/humans-provide-an-untapped-wealth-of-evidence-about) We have empirically observed exactly one process which reliably produces agents which intrinsically care about certain objects in the real world, which reflect upon their values and change them over time, and which—at least some of the time, with non-negligible probability—care about each other.
 That process occurs millions of times each day, despite genetic variation, cultural differences, and disparity in life experiences.
 That process produced you and your values.

 Human values _look so strange and inexplicable_.
-How could those values be the product of anything except hack after evolutionary [hack?](https://www.readthesequences.com/My-Naturalistic-Awakening)We think this is _not_ what happened.
+How could those values be the product of anything except hack after evolutionary [hack?](https://www.readthesequences.com/My-Naturalistic-Awakening) We think this is _not_ what happened.
 This post describes the shard theory account of human value formation, split into three sections:

 1. Details our working assumptions about the learning dynamics within the brain,
 2. Conjectures that reinforcement learning grows situational heuristics of increasing complexity, and